yesinteractive/dadjokes/readme.md

 4. Edit the /config/fsl_config.php file to suit your needs.
 IMPORTANT: Be sure to set the correct Base URI where FSL is installed.
 5. The code comes with an example app (index.php) with several route and countroller (/controllers/fsl_controllers.php) examples to demonstrate the flexibilty of the framework.

-## Why FSL ##

-Controller callbacks can be a function, an object method, a static method or a closure.
-See php documentation to learn more about the callback pseudo-type.
-This flexibility gives developers free range to develop class or classless based apps MVC based applications or more simpler, less structured, functional based applications.
-This flexibility I find is very useful for rapid development of REST based applications and rapid development of microservices.

-## FSL Extension of Limonade ##
-See /lib/fsl_functions.php for a list of provided FSL functions that extend the Limonade framework (sessions management, JWT tokens, encryption, etc.)

-FSL provides additional security to deal with XSS and other threats that were not addressed in the original Limonade framework.

-Enjoy!

 #########################